Atheism From Scripture

 the holy is understanding."

 Is Proverbs 9:10 declaring inadvertently that up until a person fears the Lord they are devoid of any true wisdom?
-I strongly believe it is.
+I strongly believe it is saying just that.

 To understand the fear of the Lord readers will have to do their own research or look for a page that will be added as time permits on this subject.